Skip Navigation

 })[0];

 This code uses the Ext.getCmp() function, which returns a component located somewhere on the page by ID.
-From there, we then use the findBy() function, which takes in an anonymous function that we use to filter down all components in the cpWindow and extract out only the one we're interested in.
+From there, we then use the findBy() function, which takes in an anonymous function that we use to filter down all components in the cpWindow and extract only the one we're interested in.

-What this means is that we could write a Selenium expression that types in to that field using the following expression:
+What this means is that we could write a Selenium expression that types into that field using the following expression:

 document=Ext.getCmp('change-password-window').findBy(function(c) { return c.fieldLabel == 'Current Password' })[0]